poissonconsulting/bboushiny/inst/helpfiles/about.md

 [bboutools](https://poissonconsulting.github.io/bboutools/)
 fits a Bayesian Binomial recruitment model to the annual counts of calves, cows, yearlings, unknown adults and potentially, bulls.
-Each yearling is assumed to be a female with a probability of 0.5 while by default each unknown adult is assumed to be a female with a probability of 0.65 to account for the higher mortality of males.
-The user can adjust the probability of an unknown adult being a female or estimate it from the counts of bulls and cows.
+The default values assume each calf is a female with a probability of 0.5 while each unknown adult is a female with a probability of 0.65 to account for the higher mortality of males.
+The user can adjust the sex ratios from the default as well as estimate the adult female ratio from the counts of bulls and cows.
 As with survival, weakly informative priors are used by default and if there are five or more years, year is a random effect otherwise it is a fixed effect.
 It is up to the user to ensure that the data are from surveys that were conducted at the same time of year when calf survival is